 People typically choose resolutions that limit their lifestyle instead of expanding upon it.
 Whether it’s putting a limitation on the number of calories you eat or spending less time watching television, these types of resolutions are doomed to fail.
 For one thing, they hinge on making a sudden change instead of a gradual one.
 Instead, a resolution should be about slowly nudging yourself away from bad habits by replacing them with good ones.

-That’s why deciding to be outdoors more is such an effective resolution.
-It doesn’t come with any expectations.
+That’s why deciding to be spend for time outdoors more is such an effective resolution.
+It doesn’t come with any expectations, but just keeps you healthy!

 - If you want to lose weight, a simple weekend hike is a great way to get you off the couch and away from the fridge.
 Plus, it lacks the embarrassment or intimidation factor that can sometimes accompany an expensive gym membership.